 Mardi Crane-Godreau, PhD

-Recently I’ve been on a deep dive into expert opinions on bullying, its causes, effects and methods.
-Fortunately there is consensus on a number of points, irrespective if the bullying is associated with schools, work place or larger social groups.
+Recently, I’ve been on a deep dive into expert opinions on bullying, its causes, effects and methods.
+Fortunately, there is consensus on a number of points, irrespective of whether the bullying is associated with schools, workplace or larger social groups.

 Scientific and social science literature report two distinct types of bullies.
 One is the individual who is only involved in being a bully.
-The other type of bully is the victim-bully, a person who is both an active bully and who is, at the same time being bullied by others.
-An apparent root cause of bullying is that bullies gain self-gratification through their acts of attempting to dominate and control others.
+The other type of bully is the victim-bully, a person who is both an active bully and who is also being bullied by others.
+An apparent root cause of bullying is that bullies gain self-gratification through their acts of attempted domination and control of others.
 Another likely cause is that bullying may involve unconscious projection of anger or retribution for some unrelated trauma or harm from the bully’s past.

 Rationalization for bullying should not be confused with cause or ‘reason for bullying’.
-Common rationalizations may include differences of work place job titles, schoolroom strengths or weaknesses, differences in social class, race, religion, gender, sexual orientation.
-Physical appearance, behavior, personality and body language, as well as reputation, strength, size or ability can be the rationale for targeting an individual by bullies.
+Common rationalizations may include differences of workplace job titles, schoolroom strengths or weaknesses, differences in social class, race, religion, gender, sexual orientation, etc. Physical appearance, behavior, personality and body language, as well as reputation, strength, size or ability can be the rationale for targeting an individual by bullies.
 Persistent aggression against and abuse or isolation of diverse group members are clear forms of bullying.

-So what can be done about bullying?
-Resilience toward the aggression of bullies AND the diminishment of bullying behavior are reported to be associated with a factor called self-efficacy in conjunction with a balanced sense of self-esteem.
-According to the respected psychologist Albert Bandura, self-efficacy is the extent to which a person believes in their ability get things done.
+What can be done about bullying?
+Resilience toward the aggression of bullies AND the reduction of bullying behavior are reported to be associated with a factor called self-efficacy in conjunction with a balanced sense of self-esteem.
+According to respected psychologist Albert Bandura, self-efficacy is the extent to which a person believes in their ability to get things done.
 Self-efficacy works in conjunction with a balanced sense of self-worth, to change the inner motivations that seem to foster bullying behaviors.
 It changes both vulnerability as a target and the ability of the bully to grow beyond the need to harm or dominate others.

 Bullying is a lose-lose proposition.
 No one gains.
-It has profound effects on both the bully and the target, some of which can have life-long implications.
+The thought processes and actions of a bully can have a profound negative effect on both the target and the bully, some of which can have life-long implications.
 Awareness, education, calling out the situation and support of the targets are all steps that can be taken to stem bullying.
-We also need more research into the deep inner causes and mitigation efforts to change this behavior.
+We also need more research into the deep inner causes of bullying and opportunities for mitigation to change these behaviors.

 The Resilient Family: Happy Child app was designed to help individuals and families to cultivate self-regulation.
 It is available for both Apple and Android devices.
 The app provides training that works with the nervous system to develop self-awareness and self-efficacy, supporting well-being and resilience.